 For more information about feature flag commands, see Feature Flags in the Cloud Foundry API documentation.

-You can disable custom buildpacks using the TAS for VMs tile.
-In the App Containers pane, deselect the Enable custom buildpacks checkbox, as shown in the image below.
+You can deactivate custom buildpacks using the TAS for VMs tile.
+In the App Containers pane, deselect the Enable custom buildpacks check box, as shown in the image below.